• Skip to primary navigation

 As always, supervise to ensure that the kids are using the materials safely, but provide ample opportunities for free exploration.

-A series of three photos shows a purple flower being separated at the middle, pulled apart, and then the petals are held in the hands.
+A series of three photos shows a purple flower being separated at the middle, pulled apart, and then the petals are held in the hands over a spring flower sensory table.

 What do children learn from sensory tables?